sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 Eramba is the strongest open-source GRC option, offering policy management, risk assessment, audit management, and compliance modules with role-based access control and automated evidence collection.
 It supports multi-framework mapping and audit-ready reporting.

-**Alternatives:**

-- **SimpleRisk** — Lightweight, risk-focused with scoring and mitigation tracking; extensible with add-ons for ISO 27001 and GDPR
-- **Baserow GRC** — Low-code, spreadsheet-style database for building custom risk registers and policy libraries
-- **OpenGRC** — Community-driven framework mapping controls to NIST CSF, SOC 2, and ISO 27001

 ---

 ## How It All Fits Together